rbauer420/DataDashboard/README.md

 (1) Create a form and save the values (on click of Submit button) to an external file You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted (note data is being saved to an API)

-(2) Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application
+(2) Create an array, dictionary, or list, populate it with multiple values, retrieve at least one value, and use or display it in your application

 (3) Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format